 - (a) Students must attend an accredited institution of higher learning, must be enrolled per semester in at least four classes at Girard High School and six credits per semester at the college.
-The high school principal may make exceptions if in his opinion the college subjects' difficulty warrant the exception, and, - (b) Students shall not have a job within the parameters of the school day. - (c) Documentation of college class enrollment is available to the principal at or near the beginning of any semester, and, - (d) The students maintain passing grades in all subjects, and, - (e) Parents and/or guardians give written approval of such part-time attendance according to the above provisions.
+The high school principal may make exceptions if in his opinion the college subjects' difficulty warrant the exception, and, - (b) The time excused is the end of the school day (5th-6th-7th) periods, during which students will attend on campus or work online. - (c) Documentation of college class enrollment is available to the principal at or near the beginning of any semester, and, - (d) The students maintain passing grades in all subjects, and, - (e) Parents and/or guardians give written approval of such part-time attendance according to the above provisions.